 Meanwhile, parliamentarians kept up the pressure for progress on the treaty.
 The Global Inter-parliamentary Network (GIN) supporting the treaty process organised a webinar involving the OEIGWG President, and gained members in an additional 25 countries - more than doubling its reach within a year.
 A high-level joint meeting of Mercosur Parliamentary Human Rights Commissioners from Uruguay, Argentina and Brazil also met with Campaign members to discuss the treaty efforts.
 At the European Parliament, the 10th resolution in support of the treaty was passed.
 Debate shifted from a focus on voluntary codes to a binding instrument, and there are now indications that a number of European Union member states would support an international treaty.
-In Catalonia (Spain), following years of work by a joint working group of parliament supported the creation of a centre on business and human rights to monitor extra-territorial human rights compliance of Catalan companies or companies operating in Catalonia and facilitate access to justice for affected communities.
+In Catalonia (Spain), following years of work by a joint working group of parliamentarians and civil society representatives, a majority in the regional parliament supported the creation of a centre on business and human rights to monitor extra-territorial human rights compliance of Catalan companies or companies operating in Catalonia and facilitate access to justice for affected communities.